BirdeeHub/nixCats-nvim/nix/README.md

 Everything you need is in the utils set.

-If you used the default, or nixExpressionFlakeOutputs template, you can optionally change your nixCats url to the following, and remove the follows statement:
+If you used the default, or nixExpressionFlakeOutputs template, your template will instruct you to use this flake as follows:

 ```nix
 inputs.nixCats.url = "github:BirdeeHub/nixCats-nvim?dir=nix";